-Japanese Language and Literature: How to Propose a Special Issue
+Japanese Language and Literature: How to Propose a Special Section

-Occasionally a JLL issue is dedicated to a set of manuscripts on a special topic and edited by a guest editor.
-A group that wishes to propose a special issue should do the following.
+Occasionally a section of JLL is dedicated to a set of manuscripts on a special topic and edited by a guest editor.
+A group that wishes to propose a special section should do the following.

 Decide who will serve as the guest editor in your group.
 Let Coordinating Editor Hiroshi Nara know who that is along with the person’s contact information.

-- Content/scholarly description of the special issue.
+- Content/scholarly description of the special section.
 Theme?
 Relevance and timeliness to the field?

 - Names and affiliations of proposed contributors.